2020PB/police-brutality/reports/Alabama.md

 ### Police officer pepper sprays protestors for no reason | June 3rd

-Police officer exits his vehicle and begins pepper spraying protestors with no apparent reason
+Police officer exits his vehicle and begins pepper spraying protestors for no apparent reason

 **Links**